9 Lifestyle Adjustments To Survive The Weakening Ringgit

 Of course, if you are already holding foreign currency investments then it could also work to your advantage.

-If you already are investing, it’s time to relook at your portfolio to ensure your investments are able to help you weather through the weakening Ringgit.
 If you have not started investing, it’s time to get started, but make sure you are putting your money in products that suit your risk profiles and to also minimise your exposure to currency fluctuations.

 7. Review your credit cards